567-labs/kura/docs/blog/posts/benchmarking-kura.md

 2. **Storage requirements** - This matters because Kura's checkpoint system caches results at each stage to enable resuming interrupted jobs, potentially creating significant storage overhead at scale.

-3. **Clustering accuracy** - We benchmarked this by using responses generated from identical questions, creating a straightforward test of whether similar conversations cluster together correctly.
+3. **Cluster alignment** - We benchmarked this by using responses generated from identical questions, creating a straightforward test of whether similar conversations cluster together correctly.

 We then used GPT-4o-mini and GPT-4.1-mini in two separate runs, seeing how the two different models might differ in terms of their performance and cost.
 We used a conservative semaphore limit of 20 concurrent tasks to stay within rate limits for most users - this can be increased for better performance if your API limits allow.